The Future of SEO is Keywordless

 It is important to understand that the “answer engines” that Google and other major search engine companies ultimately hope to be are already here.
 They are just in a stage of transition.
 The field of search engine optimization is already moving away from building indexable websites.
 Today’s website needs entities to provide answers to specific questions.
 The mapping of entities makes it easier for search engines to produce rich, personalized search results, translating in a higher conversion rate for website owners.

 The deployment of intelligent algorithms was the first small step towards the new way of searching.
 The changes are now slowly becoming visible.
-So stop worrying about keywords on a page.
-Instead, worry about what the page says to a human and how it relates to the entities or things that search engines are interested in.
+The future of search will be awesome.
+Rest in peace, keywords.
+You had a great run.